What can I use instead of lube?

 3 teaspoons cornstarch

-In a saucepan, mix the cornstarch with water till it dissolves.
+Grab a saucepan, and mix the cornstarch with water till it dissolves.

 Slowly bring the mixture to a boil on a low to medium heat.